In this article, we will focus on using graphs when analyzing potential fraud situations in banking.

 Two important notes.

-Following picture describes both above mentioned points:
+The following picture describes both above-mentioned points:

 Nothing suspicious so far :)

 But when talking about potential fraud detection modern fraudsters:

 - Operate as organized groups called bank fraud rings.
 Such a group can consist of several criminals (number may even reach 10+) attempting to steal from financial institutions.
 Bank fraud rings use stolen personal information to apply for bank accounts, stolen credit or debit card numbers, or fill in false loan applications.

 - Use synthetic identities.
 Fraudsters combine real and fake data to create new synthetic identities.
 Fake data may come from physically stolen data (IDs, documents, credit cards, etc.) or personal information stolen in the internet environment.
 With these false identities, bank fraud rings try to obtain credit, make purchases, or open new accounts.
 Synthetic identity fraud is evolving significantly.
 In the U.S. synthetic identity fraud is responsible for 20 percent of credit losses, with an average charge of $15,000.

 - Hijack consumer devices and steal identity using hacking.
 This is designed to steal personal data using various techniques as fraudulent e-mails requesting personal information or websites that are infiltrated by malware like Trojan horses, worms, or viruses.
 Every day millions of users are submitting their personal information (such as their names and addresses, debit card numbers, ID numbers) into millions of online forms to make their purchases, validate documents, or communicate with governments or with each other.
 Hackers, with a growing scale, are discovering ways to exploit vulnerabilities in all those systems.